nnellans/ado-pipelines-guide/README.md

 ```
 - `filters` are AND'ed, meaning all of the filters listed must be matched

-To consume the webhook's JSON payload in your Pipeline, you can use a parameter with the format `${{ parameters.webhookSymbolicName.jsonPath }}`
+To consume the webhook's JSON payload in your Pipeline, you can use a parameter with the format <br />`${{ parameters.webhookSymbolicName.jsonPath }}`

 When creating the Webhook in the external service, make sure to point it at:  `https://dev.azure.com/yourOrgName/_apis/public/distributedtask/webhooks/yourWebhookSymbolicName?api-version=6.0-preview`